The following is according to AMTA (American Music Therapy Association):

 Is there research to support music therapy?

 AMTA promotes a vast amount of research exploring the benefits of music as therapy through publication of the Journal of Music Therapy, Music Therapy Perspectives and other sources.
 A substantial body of literature exists to support the effectiveness of music therapy.
-For adults, this type of therapy can be combined with other forms of help such as natural remedies like CBD and cannabis based products like sour patch edibles, which can build up the effect needed to help with alleviating anxiety and stress.

 Who Can Benefit?